nish-d/vicky002.github.io/_posts/2016-02-21-Slack-the-evolution-of-messaging.md

     Send a stamp to someone with your current location.
 This saves a lot of messing around with directions.
 This may not be a great feature but obviously it's good to have.

 - **Message delivered and seen**
-    User should be able to se when someone opened your message, so he/shee knows whether or not it has been read yet.
+    User should be able to see when someone opened your message, so he/she knows whether or not it has been read yet.
 Well, this features has it's own views sometimes, I feel I don't want user to see this whether I have read those messages or not so it can be something like if I hide `read status`, I shouldn't be able to check other's too!

 - **Contacts integration**
-    There should a way to quick invite a phone contact to a particular channel, and user will have only access to that particular group only.
+    There should a way to quickly invite a phone contact to a particular channel, and user will have only access to that particular group only.
 User have to use his/her email to join the Slack team.
 Their will be really helpful.

 If I talk about WhatsApp, With 1 Billion users, virtually everyone including your grandma is on WhatsApp now, and hence 'adoption' is really a big challenge.